All Commands

 Pan

-The PAN command in AutoCAD lets you move around your drawing without changing zoom level.
-Discover shortcuts, mouse techniques, and productivity tips for panning smoothly.
+Use the PAN command in AutoCAD to move around large drawings without changing zoom level.
+Learn mouse shortcuts, command options, and common workflow tips professionals rely on.

 Paste